o2r-project/api/docs/evaluation/load_test.md

 From the Author perspective the test simulates three main steps:

+1. Service authentication

-1.  upload of either a workspace or an ERC via either direct file upload or from one of two supported public shares
+2. Upload of either a workspace or an ERC via either direct file upload or from one of two supported public shares

-2.  metadata editing
+3. Metadata editing

-3.  compendium execution and bindings testing
+4. Compendium execution and bindings testing

 Every creation session has two main variables: the source and the type of upload.
 Six combinations of upload type and origin origin are